UnlyEd/github-action-deploy-on-vercel/README.md

 The action will return the url of the Vercel deployment _(and store it as environment variable, too)_, it will also apply domain aliases if there are any configured in the Vercel config file (`vercel.config` by default).

+## Differences with `vercel-action`

-> It works quite differently compared to [`vercel-action`](https://github.com/marketplace/actions/vercel-action).
+This action works quite differently compared to [`vercel-action`](https://github.com/marketplace/actions/vercel-action).

 > `vercel-action` is a plugin ready-to-go.
+>
-It means that's really easy to start a project because it already gives you a CD pipeline.
+> It means that's really easy to start a project because it already gives you a CD pipeline.
 If you want to add some customization, you can override the default workflow (as described [here](https://github.com/marketplace/actions/vercel-action#github-actions)).
+>
+> Unfortunately, this plugin was too much limited to handle our complicated workflow, that's why we created this action, which gives more flexibility regarding the Vercel command being executed.
+>
-Sadly, this plugin is too much limited when you decide to work with **B2B**.
-You will find in the [Community examples section](https://github.com/UnlyEd/github-action-deploy-on-vercel/tree/review#hugs-community-examples-heart) some projects where `vercel-action` was not enough.
+> You will find in the [Community examples section](https://github.com/UnlyEd/github-action-deploy-on-vercel/tree/review#hugs-community-examples-heart) some projects where using `vercel-action` was not enough. _(make a PR to add your own)_

 ## Why/when should you use it?